twbs/bootstrap-sass/README.md

 * Copies all upstream font files into `vendor/assets/fonts/bootstrap`
 * Sets `Bootstrap::BOOTSTRAP_SHA` in [version.rb][version] to the branch sha.

-This LESS to SCSS conversion is pretty good, but not perfect.
-So manual fixes to the resulting SCSS will be necessary for now.
+This converter fully converts original LESS to SCSS.
+Conversion is automatic but requires instructions for certain transformations (see converter output for details).
-Please submit GitHub issues tagged with `conversion` to help track current shortcomings of the conversion process.
+Please submit GitHub issues tagged with `conversion`.

 ## Credits